edenobrega/multimode-hangman-5p/README.md

 ![](documentation/images/amiresponsive.png)

+## User Stories
+- As a user I want to be able to choose to play with a timer or without one
+- As a user I want to be able to pick from a selection of word sets
+- As a user I want to be able to use my keyboard to play
+- As a user I want to be able to play from a mobile device
+- As a user if i fail to guess within 11 guesses or 120seconds i want to be shown the answer

 ## UX
-For the design i chose to have a very simple site using a dark single color background so that other elements can use brighter colors and stand out, making visibility easier.
+For the design I chose to have a very simple site using a dark single color background so that other elements can use brighter colors and stand out, making visibility easier.
 On the page for actually playing the game, each section will be grouped by a violet border, e.g. keyboard for you guesses and the hint will be in two different boxes.
 The timer will be in a larger font with a larger innerbox to make it stand out more to the user.
 For the coloring of the keyboard, an unused Letter will be in blue, as this is the starting color for all of them the user will instantly understand that means its an unused letter, once selected the letter will change to either red or green depending on if the guess was correct or not, and in the box that holds the word to be guessed, if the selected letter is correct, the corresponding box will be changed to green and hold that letter.

 ### Color Scheme
 I used [colorminds](http://colormind.io/) to find create a color pallete for my site.